bcomnes/bret.io/src/blog/2025/its-time-to-install-steamos-3.7/README.md

 (This will go stale quickly, but as of this writing, it works.)

 - **EDIT 3**: A [New SteamOS Home Page](https://store.steampowered.com/steamos) has been released echoing most of the information written here.
 - **EDIT 2**: [3.7 Has been released to the stable channel](https://store.steampowered.com/news/app/1675200/view/529845510803031952).
 Running updates on the stable channel will get you to a working state.
 - **EDIT 1**: As of writing this, [3.7 has been promoted to **BETA**](https://store.steampowered.com/news/app/1675200/view/529845510803031952), so check the system version you get on the hop to Beta.
 If you get to 3.7, you are good to go!

 ### Prep Tips

 - The recovery image installs SteamOS ~~3.5~~ 3.7 or later.
-Descrete GPUs just work now.
+Discrete GPUs just work now.
 - SteamOS 3.5 has limited hardware support.
 On desktop systems, enable integrated graphics and plug your monitor directly into the integrated HDMI or DisplayPort during installation.
 - Some discrete GPUs I tested failed to boot SteamOS 3.5.
 I don’t recommend trying them.
 Use iGPUs for the initial install, then switch back to a discrete GPU once you’re on 3.7.

 ### Procedure

-- Download the Steam Deck Recovery Image from: https://help.steampowered.com/en/faqs/view/1b71-edf2-eb6d-2bb3
+- Download the Steam Deck Recovery Image from: <https://help.steampowered.com/en/faqs/view/1b71-edf2-eb6d-2bb3>
 - Flash the recovery image to a USB drive.
 - Boot the USB drive on your "Steam Machine" and "re-flash" your "Deck"—i.e., whatever hardware manages to boot the recovery image.
 - It flashes the primary NVMe drive, **deleting everything on it**.
 Be careful!
 - After flashing, reboot, remove the USB drive, and sign in.
 - In system settings, run updates on the **stable** channel to update to SteamOS 3.7 or later.
 You can also test the Beta and Preview channels if you wish.
 - Congrats!
 You’re now running SteamOS 3.7.
 - Head back into your BIOS, disable integrated graphics, and test your discrete GPU.
 It will probably work now!
 - SteamOS 3.7 should now be running on your hardware of choice!